 Hip roofs are sloped on all four sides, with no vertical ends.
 This is not a common roof design in the UK, but it can sometimes be seen on detached properties.
-A pyramid hip roof looks a bit like a pyramid, with four slops and a point at the top.
+A pyramid hip roof looks a bit like a pyramid, with four slopes and a point at the top.
 A mansard hip roof has four sides with two slopes on each; this is also not a common design.

 A hip roof design can also be found on semi-detached properties.
 In this case, instead of two sloped roofs and a gable end, there are three slopes leading up to a ridgeline.